dm0-/installer/README.md

 The `install.sh` file is the entry point.
 Run it with the `-h` option to see its full help text.
 Since it performs operations such as starting containers and overwriting partitions, it must be run as root.

 The command should usually be given at least one argument: a shell file defining settings for the installation.
 There are a few of these files under the `examples` directory for reference.
-Their definitions override those from the distro or global level, but there are six optional definitions that are system-specific.
+Their definitions override those from the distro or global level, but there are seven optional definitions that are system-specific.

   - `options`: an associative array of major settings (e.g. distro, architecture, image format)
+  - `slots`: an array of partition UUIDs on the target disk that are reserved for root file systems
   - `packages_buildroot`: an array of package names to install into the build container
   - `packages`: an array of package names to install into the final image
   - `initialize_buildroot`: a function that will run on the build system after the container is extracted to `$buildroot` but before any package management commands are run (which is useful to configure repositories or to copy files from the host into the container)